Bloomberg to give $18M to DNC; state parties to get offices

 As part of that effort, Bloomberg and every other Democratic presidential candidate who bought the DNC’s national voter file committed to update voter information.
 That means, for example, that likely nominee Joe Biden’s presidential campaign will be able to use voter information that Bloomberg’s massive campaign operation gleaned while it was in operation.

-Bloomberg's direct aid to the national party is possible only because he was a presidential candidate.
+Bloomberg’s direct aid to the national party is possible only because he was a presidential candidate.
 Federal campaign finance laws place caps on how much an individual can give a political party committee.
-But individuals can loan or contribute as much of their personal money to their fortunes as they want.
+But individuals can loan or contribute as much of their personal money to their campaigns as they want.
 In turn, presidential campaigns can transfer unlimited sums to official party committees.